-In this article, we will provide important information regarding the process of filing a claim due to a shoulder injury after an accident, and will go through common types of injuries as well as symptoms.
-Drivers are at risk of sustaining these injuries every time they get behind the steering wheel, so it is important to be cognizant and properly informed with respect to all aspects of the process.
+In this article, we will provide important information regarding the process of filing a claim due to a shoulder injury after a car accident.
+We will also go through common types of injuries and their symptoms.
+Drivers are at risk of sustaining these injuries every time they get behind the steering wheel, so it is important to be cognizant and properly informed concerning all aspects of the process.

 If you suffered a shoulder injury in a car accident, contact the personal injury lawyers at Dolman Law Group Accident Injury Lawyers, PA for a free consultation.
 We have helped countless accident victims who have suffered from a wide range of injuries move ahead with their cases and pursue the maximum amount of compensation to which they are entitled.

-Symptoms of Shoulder Injuries and Pain in Shoulder After Car Crash
+Symptoms of Shoulder Injuries After a Florida Car Crash

-- An agonizingly tender and stiff shoulder that hurts more at night; may interrupt sleeping
+- An agonizingly tender and stiff shoulder that hurts more at night, potentially interrupting sleeping

 - Tingling, lack of feeling, weakness, or inflammation in the shoulder